Boolean-like algebras of finite dimension: Introduction

-The reason for this denomination is as follows.
-At the root of the most important results in the theory of Boolean algebras (including Stone's representation theorem) there is the simple observation that every element $e\neq 0,1$ of a Boolean algebra $\mathbf B$ decomposes $\mathbf B$ as a Cartesian product $[0,e]\times [e,1]$ of \emph{two} nontrivial Boolean algebras.
-In the more general context of algebras of dimension $2$, we say that an element $e$ of an algebra $\mathbf{A}$ of dimension $2$ is called $2$\emph{-central} if $\mathbf{A}$ can be decomposed as the product $\mathbf{A}/\theta ( e,0) \times \mathbf{A}/\theta ( e,1) $, where $\theta ( e,0) $ ($\theta ( e,1) $) is the smallest congruence on $\mathbf{A}$ that collapses $e$ and $0$ ($e$ and $1$).
-Algebras of dimension $2$ where every element is $2$-central were called \emph{Boolean-like algebras} in \cite{first}, since the variety of all such algebras in the language $(q,0,1)$ is term-equivalent to the variety of Boolean algebras.
-In this paper, on the other hand, they will be called \emph{Boolean-like algebras of dimension }$2$.
-Against this backdrop, it is tempting to generalise the previous approach to algebras $\mathbf{A}$ having $n$ designated elements $\e_1,\dots,\e_n$ ($n\geq 2$) and an $n+1$-ary operation $q$ (a sort of "generalised if-then-else") that induces a decomposition of $\mathbf{A}$ into $n$, rather than just $2$, factors.
-These algebras will be called, naturally enough, \emph{algebras of dimension }$n$ ($n$DA), while algebras $\mathbf{A}$ all of whose elements induce an $n$-ary factorisation of this sort are given the name of \emph{Boolean-like algebras of dimension }$n$ ($n\mathrm{BA}$s).
-Free $\mathcal V$-algebras (for $\mathcal V$ a variety), lambda algebras, semimodules over semirings - hence, in particular, Boolean vector spaces - give rise to algebras which, in general, have dimension greater than 2.
+It is all too natural to generalise this viewpoint to cover the case of decompositions of algebras into finitely many factors.
+In \cite{SBLP}, we considered algebras $\mathbf{A}$ having $n$ designated elements $\e_1,\dots,\e_n$ ($n\geq 2$) and an $n+1$-ary operation $q$ (a sort of "generalised if-then-else") that induces a decomposition of $\mathbf{A}$ into $n$, rather than just $2$, factors.
+These algebras were called, naturally enough, \emph{Church algebras of dimension }$n$ ($n$CA), while algebras $\mathbf{A}$ all of whose elements induce an $n$-ary factorisation of this sort (i.e., are $n$-central) were given the name of \emph{Boolean-like algebras of dimension }$n$ ($n\mathrm{BA}$s).
+Free $\mathcal V$-algebras (for $\mathcal V$ a variety), lambda algebras, semimodules over semirings -- hence, in particular, Boolean vector spaces -- give rise to Church algebras which, in general, have dimension greater than 2.

-Apart from Boolean algebras, many algebras investigated in classical mathematics, like rings with unit or ortholattices, have dimension $2$.
-We succeeded in generalising Boolean algebras to $n$-dimensional Boolean-like algebras.
-It would be worthwhile to explore whether the latter classes of algebras also admit of meaningful $n$-dimensional counterparts, a goal we reserve for future investigation.